 Home Value and Location

 Higher property values result in higher deductible amounts when percentages are applied.
 For instance, a 3% deductible on a $500,000 property equals $15,000, while the same percentage on a $200,000 home equals $6,000.
 Location also matters.
 Homes in areas with higher hurricane risk, such as coastal counties, may face stricter deductible requirements.
+The Florida Georgia region is a prime example of a high-risk area for hurricanes, often resulting in more stringent insurance terms.
 Does your home’s value and location align with the deductible you’re prepared to handle?

 Legislative Impact in Florida

 Florida laws regulate how hurricane deductibles are applied and adjusted.
 For instance, deductibles activate only after official hurricane classification and during specific time periods.
 Additionally, state regulations ensure transparency, requiring insurers to clearly disclose deductible amounts during policy issuance.
+Insurers must also seek permission from state regulators to implement or adjust hurricane deductibles.
 Changes in legislation can also impact deductible ranges or how policies function.
 How familiar are you with recent laws affecting your region?
 Keeping up to date helps eliminate financial surprises.

 Pros and Cons of Florida Hurricane Deductible